-In December 2005, a small group of wine enthusiasts and investors acquired the historic La Grange farm, Acres of land with a dilapidated manor house and numerous out buildings.
-The investors formed PWC Winery, LLC, with the goal was to open a high-quality winery in Prince William County, a first for the county.
-The property now includes 5.6 acres of vineyards, the restored circa 1790 manor house as well as a production facility.
+In December 2005, a small group of wine enthusiasts and investors acquired the historic La Grange farm which included acres of land with a dilapidated manor house and numerous out buildings.
+The investors formed PWC Winery, LLC, with the goal to open a high-quality winery in Prince William County, a first for the county.
+The property now includes 5.6 acres of vineyards, the restored circa 1790 manor house as well as a wine production facility.

 Research evidenced that La Grange is rich in history; it had been originally carved out of Robert “King” Carter’s Bull Run Tract in the 1600s and later became known as La Grange.
 The property’s ownership changed many times during the past four centuries, with the farm’s acreage increasing and decreasing over the years.
 Fortunately the three-story red brick manor house built by George Green survived.